everythinginmoderation2/forked-bd-encapsulation-rational-number/README.md

 ## Introduction to the Example Code

-Take a look at the `RationalNumber` class in the **'com.amazon.ata.encapsulation.prework'** Java package.
+Take a look at the `RationalNumber` class in the **'com.amazon.ata.encapsulation'** Java package.
 It provides users the ability to add two rational numbers as well as display the number as a fraction or decimal value.
 The rational number the class represents is always kept in reduced form.